twinfoundation/rights-management/packages/rights-management-pap-entity-storage/docs/reference/classes/PolicyAdministrationPointComponentEntityStorage.md

 `string`

-The id of the policy to retrieve.
+The ID of the policy to retrieve.

 ##### userIdentity?